Nukama/wiki.qubes-os.org/WikiStart.md

 Welcome to the Qubes OS Project
 ===============================

 Qubes is an open-source operating system designed to provide strong security for desktop computing.
 Qubes is based on Xen, the X Window System, and Linux, and can run most Linux applications and utilize most of the Linux drivers.
 Qubes **Release 1** was released in September 2012.
-Qubes **Release 2** is almost complete, with rc1 having been released in April 2014.
+Qubes **Release 2** is almost complete, with rc2 having been released in August 2014.
 Qubes supports Windows-based AppVMs beginning with Release 2.

 -   [Getting Started](/wiki/GettingStarted)
 -   [Screenshots](/wiki/QubesScreenshots)